BusterBean/QC-SHOUTcast-Player-FireFox-Extension/README.md

 </div>

 <div align="center">
-  <h2>I created this extension to easily listen to the SHOUTcast radio station hosted by <a href="https://www.queercraft.net/radio">Queercraft.net</a> in FireFox-based browsers via browser extension.</h2>
+  <h2>I created this extension to easily listen to the SHOUTcast radio station hosted by <a href="https://www.queercraft.net/radio">Queercraft.net</a> in Firefox-based browsers via browser extension.</h2>
 </div>

 <div align="center">